AhmedMohamedKame1/trashnet-classifier/README.md

 - Fast inference time for real-time classification
 - Robust performance on various image qualities
 - Reliable predictions for practical applications

-⭐ If you find this project useful, please consider giving it a star on GitHub